 Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 First and foremost, we’re talking about security risks.
 If a website that hosts the files you use gets hacked, you may end up running a malicious code injected into the external JS file.
 Hackers may steal private data of your users including their passwords and credit card details.

-Finally, if the website hosting JS or CSS files sets a 3XX redirect to a (slightly) different file, your webpage may look and work not exactly as expected.
+Finally, if the website hosting JS files sets a 3XX redirect to a (slightly) different file, your webpage may look and work not exactly as expected.

-If you do use third-party CSS and JS files, my advice is to keep a close eye on them.
-Still, a way better solution is not to use external CSS and JS at all.
+If you do use third-party JS files, our advice is to keep a close eye on them.
+Still, a way better solution is not to use external JS at all.

+Sign up for our newsletters and digests to get news, expert articles, and tips on SEO